MichiganRobotX/wamv/deploy/joystick/README.md

 Open a terminal and run the following:

-    sudo jstest /dev/input/js2
     sudo chmod a+rw /dev/input/js2
     rosparam set joy_node/dev "/dev/input/js2"
     rosrun joy joy_node

 ### Verifying the Joystick Output

+To check the controller input to the base computer, open a terminal and run:

+    sudo jstest /dev/input/jsX

-To check the joystick output, open a terminal and run:
+To check the controller output in ROS, open a terminal and run:

     rostopic echo /joy

 ### Joystick Configuration